-However, as ESG regulations had only recently been put into place for investment funds, most companies had no information available.
-Another reason for no available information is the relatively smaller size of the company, also being reflected in employee focus on ESG.
-Therefore a dialog with the company was required to assess the status quo and progress on all relevant topics.
+However, as ESG regulations had only recently been put into place for investment funds, most companies had no information available and therefore a dialog with the company was required to assess the status quo and progress on all relevant topics.
 First contact was usually held directly with management team during regular meetings the Fund has with its portfolio companies, or via email.
 If necessary, questions on relevant topics would be sent and answers would be gathered internally before feedback would be given, if necessary, by the Fund.

-In 2024, the Fund has engaged with 21 of the 21 portfolio companies it counted as of December 31, 2024.
-Of the 21 companies nearly all had material and internal research available to reply to the fund's questions, which was a change of pace compared to the previous years.
+In 2023, the Fund has engaged with 18 of the 19 portfolio companies it counted as of December 31, 2023.
+The other portfolio company had information readily available from their website or relevant company filings.
+Of the 18 nearly all had material and internal research available to reply to the fund's questions, which was a change of pace compared to the previous year.
 The engagement on ESG topics is leading more and more companies to keep them in consideration while conducting their business.
 While the Fund realizes that it has limited impact on large companies, its impact on smaller companies is noticeable.
 For example, a smaller portfolio company was completely unaware of the growing importance that ESG topics have within the investor community, and upon our request started working on collecting the necessary information.